bumped/bumped/docs/commands/init.md

 `bumped init` is a smart command that tries to add common configuration files.

-For example, if your project has `package.json` and `bower.json` it detects and adds them automagically:
+For example, if your project has `package.json`, it detects and adds them automagically:

 ```
 $ bumped init

 bumped File package.json has been added.
-bumped File bower.json has been added.
 bumped Current version is 0.0.0.
 bumped Config file created!.
 ```